https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 13 – Uniformed Forces Bonus.

-I asked Nigel Hughes why they took away the one-month bonus from the Uniformed Forces.
+I asked Nigel Hughes the reason they took away the one-month bonus from the Uniformed Forces.
 His answer is disrespectful of the sacrifices made every day and night by those who put their lives on the line to protect the nation.
 The AFC leader’s answer is wholly unsatisfactory.
 All he offered was that things were tight.
 The first time I asked Mr. Hughes to apologize to the Uniformed Forces.
 Now, I demand that he either do so, or resign.

 14 & 15 – Conflict of Interest with ExxonMobil Representation.

-I asked Hughes how could he possibly reconcile the massive conflict of interest he has with EMGL.
+I asked Hughes how he could possibly reconcile the massive conflict of interest he has with EMGL.
 In my last letter I clearly stated that many of Guyana’s interests are NON-NEGOTIABLE.
-What will you say to EMGL Sir, if you must also represent their interest?
+What will you say to EMGL, Sir, if you must also represent their interest?
 This conflict of interest is amplified by the fact that it was an AFC ‘hand’, (Raphael Trotman), that signed a lopsided deal in the first place.
 Instead of a clear answer, we get language about a firewall.
 Sir, that just won’t do.
 The fact is the AFC has a shady history, and only clear-cut answers that are verifiable will suffice.

 I end this reply to Nigel Hughes with the caution that unless honest and verifiable answers are provided, or until apologies are offered to the Guyanese people, I will keep up the fight.